- Composer of Brazilian music.

 - Small changes add up to big things.

 I’m a pianist and composer in St. Paul, Minnesota, who is addicted to Brazilian rhythms and bringing joy to others through music.
 I write compositions spanning a variety of fun topics, from samba grooves to crime-fighting manatees.

-I'm also very excited to make my upcoming debut album of original Brazilian arrangements and compositions very soon, which was just funded by a successful Kickstarter this summer, and will be released in October 2018!
+I'm also very excited to finish making my upcoming debut album of original Brazilian arrangements and compositions very soon, which was just funded by a successful Kickstarter this summer, and will be released in October 2018!

 It’s been a long journey, but I finally feel a sense of ease/satisfaction in my creative life.

 In case you’re thinking, “Wow, that all sounds great,” life as a musician has definitely not always been easy or fun for me.